 At the First Coast YMCA, the safety and well-being of our members, staff, volunteers and participants has and always will be our top priority.
-We are reviewing our safety protocols regularly as guidance from the CDC and our local health experts changes.

 What to Expect at the Y

-- Members should sanitize hands before and after a workout and wipe down equipment with provided disinfectant wipes before and after use.
+- Members should also sanitize hands before and after a workout and wipe down equipment with provided disinfectant wipes before and after use.